andrewgiuliani/PyGrid2D/README.md

 </p>
 <p align="center"> <i> A square domain (black lines) is removed from the background grid (blue lines), where the domain is perfectly aligned with the Cartesian grid lines. </i> <p align="center">

 We do not support the above scenarios for code simplicity, however, they must be addressed when moving to three dimensions and complex engineering geometries.
+This is the reason that the dimensions of some of the background grids in [1] are slighly perturbed from round numbers, as we aimed to avoid any of the above scenarios.

 ## 🏗&nbsp; Grid generation